 Bodhi the Menswear Dog—a.k.a. the most stylish dog in the world—has made a name for himself on Instagram in particular.
 Browse his feed and you’ll see collaborations with several brands like Booking.com, Spotify, and Poly & Bark.

 No pets at home?
 Take care of other people’s pets.
 Apps like Rover opened up the sharing economy to pet sitting and dog walking.
-Dog hotels were a $6 billion industry in 2016.
-If you’re looking to make money from home, offer pet owners a place to drop off their animals while they head out of town.
+The pet care industry was valued at $232 billion in 2020.
+If you’re looking to make money from home, offer pet owners a place to drop off their animals when they head out of town.

 12. Sell unwanted items